kdy201/HPDM-172-Group-Project-/README.md

 This repository contains the group project for the **HPDM172 – Computational Skills for Health and Life Sciences** module.
 The aim of this project is to design, build, and query a realistic **hospital information system database** using MySQL.
-The system includes hospitals, doctors, patients, prescriptions, diseases, medications, appointments, and lab results.
+The database includes several tables, including; hospitals, doctors, patients, prescriptions, diseases, medications, appointments, and lab results.

 The project includes:
 - Entity Relationship Diagrams (ERDs)
 - SQL table creation scripts
-- Synthetic data generation
 - Required SQL queries (1–19)
 - A teamwork portfolio